Smart Materials Congress 2020

 Importance & scope:

 The Material Research encompasses the fundamental studies of materials structure - property relationships for the current and future importance in the field of science and engineering.
-The growth of materials in industrial application was enhanced by the establishment of academic programs and research institutes around the globe.
+The development of materials in industrial application was improved by the formation of academic programs and research institutes around the globe.

-The National Nanotechnology Initiative (NNI) was established primarily since Nano science and technology are predicted to have an enormous potential economic impact.
-It is strongly believed that combined impact of industrial and information technology may approach the magnitude of change that could result from commercialization of material nanotechnology.
+The National Nanotechnology Initiative (NNI) was established principally since Nano science and technology are foretold to have a huge potential economic impact.
+It is strongly believed that mutual impact of industrial and information technology may approach the magnitude of change that could result from commercialization of material nanotechnology.

 Why to attend?